 - Learn how to conduct an additional 8-week course in Meditation and Mindfulness for Insight, suitable for those wanting to move beyond wellbeing into the higher realms of human potential

 - All the practices rooted in the centuries-old Zen tradition.
 Courses run by experienced Zenways teachers

-- Be a part of our Oxford University research project entitled “The Influence of Mindfulness and Meditation on Overall Life Satisfaction”
+- Be a part of our ongoing research project on the Influence of Mindfulness and Meditation on Overall Life Satisfaction

 - Personal support from a Zenways mentor throughout your qualification period and beyond

 - Access to our private members site containing a wealth of resources to download and support your teaching.

 How this course is different to MBSR/MBCT-based courses

 Details of the course

 What do I need to do to qualify?